LeapMaster/AnjularJS-Shopping-Cart/README.md

 ## Project Overview

-* Apply learned AngularJS in a basic, interactive application.
+* Apply learned AngularJS in a basic, interactive application combining new and previous knowledge
-* Load products JSON from database API
+* Load product list in JSON from Java database API
 * Allow searching and sorting on list of products
 * Show live shopping cart of products in order
 * Submitting clears shopping cart and saves order info to database